 Personal information can be stolen from anywhere - outside mailboxes and dumpsters, telemarketing scams, computer hacking, and sometimes thieves bribe retailers or other institutions to copy down information about customers.

 If you are a victim of identity theft, it's important that you take action immediately.
-If you have accounts at PNC, contact your branch or account representative, or call our toll-free number 1-888-PNC-BANK right away to report the situation.
-Also, you might want to check the following for activity:
+If you have accounts at PNC, contact your branch or account representative, or call our toll-free number 1-888-PNC-BANK (1-888-762-2265) right away to report the situation.
+Also, you should review your account activity for unauthorized activity.

 As soon as you suspect you are a victim of identity theft, contact your bank(s) and card issuer(s) immediately so that:

 Keep a record of all conversations and correspondence.
-Be sure to tell the bank or card issuer about all accounts and/or cards potentially affected, such as ATM cards, check (debit) cards, credit cards and phone cards.
+Be sure to tell the bank or card issuer about all accounts and/or cards potentially affected, such as ATM cards, debit cards, credit cards and phone cards.

 The form below can be used to report information to many organizations and simplify the process of disputing charges with companies where a new account has been opened in your name:

 Visit the Federal Trade Commission website to report identity theft and to get a recovery plan.